-A: The prerequisite for our class is a Math 131, or Math 135.
-If it has been more than one semester since you have had a precalculus level course, you may find that you have forgotten some of the material.
-Hopefully, the homework problems from WebAssign from the "P" Chapter will help you reconnect to the algebra and trigonometry concepts and techniques that we will use for the duration of our course.
-As you review the material in the "P" Chapter, please bring me your questions so we can get you moving forward.
+A: The prerequisite for our class is Math 150, Calculus and Analytic Geometry I. If it has been more than one semester since you have had Calculus I, you may find that you have forgotten some of the material.
+Please review the material in Chapter 4, 5, and 7, and if you feel unprepared for this course, and email me so we can discuss your preparation and possible options.